projectsveltos/sveltos/docs/template/intro_template.md

 ## Template Functions

 Sveltos supports the template functions included from the [Sprig](https://masterminds.github.io/sprig/) open source project.
 The Sprig library provides over **70 template functions** for Go’s template language.
 Some of the functions are listed below.
-For the full list, please refer to [Sprig repo]([Sprig](https://masterminds.github.io/sprig/).
+For the full list, have a look at the Spring Github page.

 1. **String Functions**: trim, wrap, randAlpha, plural, etc.
 1. **String List Functions**: splitList, sortAlpha, etc.